-I was at a dinner party earlier this week.
-When our host asked what I did for a living, I answered, “I run a consulting practice focused on Web3 strategy and solutions,” to which she responded, “Web3 is B.S.
+A friend invited me to a dinner party.
+When we were introduced, the host asked what I did for a living, I answered, “I run a consulting practice focused on Web3 strategy and solutions,” to which she responded, “Web3 is B.S.
 You don’t even know what Web3 is.”

 For reasons you can easily imagine, this unprovoked personal attack silenced the table.
 I smiled politely and said, “No one knows what Web3 is.
 It is technically undefined.
 But I’d welcome the opportunity to walk you through the group of technologies we believe are the building blocks of Web3 and several dozen projects we’ve done – and are doing – for major sports leagues and Fortune 500 companies that demonstrate the power and promise of – the as yet undefined – Web3.”